yholkamp/jadmin/README.md

     JAdmin jAdmin = new JAdmin();

-    // connect to a JDBC datasource and add the users table with default settings.
+    // connect to a JDBC datasource and add the users table with default settings (all but the primary key columns are editable, all columns are included on the table index)
     DataSource source = retrieveMyDataSource();
     jAdmin.resource("users", source);